 Shropshire Growth Leadership Programme provides support to a group of business leaders to upskill their capabilities and leadership skills through workshops, one-to-one mentoring, and the development of a growth action plan.
 Additionally, the beneficiaries will have the opportunity to apply for an Innovation Voucher grant of up to £2500 (50% match funded).

 Sustaining Shropshire is a new project which provides free expert support to entrepreneurs and to small and medium sized businesses, in Shropshire’s flourishing agri-tech and food and drink sectors, to develop pioneering new ideas and boost sustainability.
-This project follows on from the success of the AGRI Project.
+This project is fully funded by the UK Government through the Shropshire Council UK Shared Prosperity Fund, and follows on from the success of the AGRI Project.
+Applications for the 4th cohort of the 8-week programme, starting 8th January 2025, are now open.

 Shropshire Chamber of Commerce have been funded to deliver the following projects: